-- 24.1.
+24.1.
 Notwithstanding the above provisions, any player cautioned or sent off from the field of play by the Referee will be subject to the sanctions specified in sections 24.2, 24.3 and 24.4.
 Such sanctions will be automatically applied and are not subject to appeal.
-However, if they are increased by the Disciplinary Committee, they may be appealed in accordance with the previously defined appeal process. - 24.2.
-Any player sent off the field of play, whether directly (a straight red card) or as a result of two yellow cards in the same match, is at a minimum, suspended for the next match in the competition. - 24.3.
+However, if they are increased by the Disciplinary Committee, they may be appealed in accordance with the previously defined appeal process.

+- 242 Any player sent off the field of play, whether directly (a straight red card) or as a result of two yellow cards in the same match, is at a minimum, suspended for the next match in the competition. - 24.3.
 Any player who accumulates two single yellow cards in two different matches in The Competition will be suspended for the following match. - 24.4.
 All single yellow cards will be eliminated after the completion of the Group Stage. - 24.5.
 Any substitute player, member of the technical staff or official that enters the field of play in an aggressive manner and/or without being summoned by the referee, may be expelled by the referee and reported in the referee's report.
 The Disciplinary Committee may impose a fine and / or additional suspensions. - 24.6.
 Unserved suspensions as a result of a red card will be carried over to the next edition of the Concacaf Caribbean Cup in which the player or Club official is eligible to participate in. - 24.7.
-The violation of Article 12 paragraph 5 of the FIFA Disciplinary Code shall result in a fine amounting to USD 1,000 for the first five team members sanctioned, plus USD 200 for each additional person of the team that has been sanctioned.
-An additional USD 500 will be added to the respective fine for each case of repetition. - 24.8.
+In accordance with Article 27 of the Concacaf Disciplinary Code, if a team conducts itself improperly (for example, if individual disciplinary sanctions are imposed by the Referee on five (5) or more Players / Officials during a Match), disciplinary measures may also be taken against the Club concerned.
+Hence, the improper behavior of a team shall result in a fine amounting to USD1,000 for the first five (5) team members sanctioned, plus USD200 for each additional person of the team that has been sanctioned.
+An additional USD 500 will be added to the fine for each case of repetition during the same edition of the competition. - 24.8.
 Clubs and other persons bound by these regulations will not bring disputes before ordinary courts of law.
 Once the instances in the different Concacaf bodies have been exhausted, the Court of Arbitration for Sport in Switzerland (TAS) may be appealed within 21 days after being notified of the final decision.
 The foregoing in accordance with Article 52 of the Concacaf Statutes.